Weakly Private Information Retrieval from Heterogeneously Trusted Servers: Preliminaries

-where $F_1,\dots,F_{K-1},\pi$ are mutually independent random variables; each $F_k$ is uniformly distributed over the set $[0:N-1]$, and the distribution of $\pi$ will be specified later.
-We shall use $f$ to denote a specific realization of the random key vector $F$, and use $\mathcal{F}$ to denote the set of $[0:N-1]^{K-1}$, i.e., the set of possible values of the partial random key $F$.
+where $F_1,\dots,F_{K-1},\pi$ are mutually independent random variables, and the distribution of $\pi$ will be specified later.
+We shall use $f$ to denote a specific realization of the random vector $F$, and use $\mathcal{F}$ to denote the set of $[0:N-1]^{K-1}$, i.e., the set of possible values of the partial random key $F$.